4teamwork/weasyprint-docker/README.md

 The service runs as an Azure Container App containing two containers:

-1. Ingress service [Reverse proxy](/proxy) - .net application which handles authentication and forwards authenticated requests to the weasyprint service.
+1. Ingress [reverse proxy](/proxy) - .net application which handles authentication and forwards authenticated requests to the weasyprint service.
 This container is public on port 443.

 2. [Weasyprint server](server.py) - python web service which passes requests to the weasyprint library for processing.
 This container runs as a sidecar on port 8080